kglw-dot-net/phase1/band-bio.md

 [Jason](https://jasongalea.com/) is the primary visual artist for the group, who in turn consider him a de-facto member of the band.
 He works in many formats and mediums including paint, digital illustration, animation, and sculpture; producing all the album artworks for the band as well as most music videos, merch designs, tour posters and live visuals.
 He founded the [_Zonk Vision_ audio/visual collective](https://www.youtube.com/channel/UCRpt88xyuJpE6N510kVZDJA) and thereby discovered the band around the same time as the band was forming — as a skater, he knew Ambrose through their local skateboard scene.

 ### Eric Moore
 Eric began in the band as the secondary drummer, usually playing live in unison with Cavs, and rarely recorded for the studio material.
-Founder and director of Flightless Records, who published the band's material for nearly ten years, and also managed the band up until August 2020 when he departed the group to focus on the label full time.
+He is the founder and director of Flightless Records, who published the band's material for nearly ten years, and also managed the band up until August 2020 when he departed the group to focus on the label full time.

 Since the split from the band, [Flightless Records](https://flightlessrecords.com/) is now just one branch of a larger organisation since including Flightless Distro, a product design/shipping fulfilment facility for the Melbourne record industry, and Flightless Factory, a niche interest record store.
 The band now self-publish under the 'KGLW' label (part of [Ochre / Bleep](https://bleep.com/label/2256-ochre-records)).